 DONN LISTON

 I am an Independent Journalist and retired teacher.
-I have resided over 60 consecutive winters socially, academically and politically as an active Alaska participant.
-I write on the wondrous people, scoundrals and events I have witnessed since statehood in 1959.
-The theme is: How did we get here and where we are going as a state?
+I resided over 60 consecutive winters as an active Alaska witness of events from optimistic new state (1959) experiencing steep decline to today.
+The theme is: How did we get here and how bad does it have to get before people who want to call Alaska home DO SOMETHING?
 I invite your respectful participation in the discussion.

 2019 EaglExit Overview: Can Local Government be better for Us?